-Of course you can already think about adding nutrients to your soil, but let’s start of with the basics.
+Of course you can already think about adding nutrients to your soil, but let’s start off with the basics.

-Cannabis plants grow and flower best when the soil provides a good balance between oxygen and water at the roots.
+The best soil for weed is a soil that provides a good balance between oxygen and water at the roots.
 Too much water causes stifling roots (the plant gets too little oxygen), but if it drains the water too quickly, the roots can dry out.
 So you need soil with a loose texture that is capable of retaining water and draining the excess water at the same time.

 How to recognize the best soil for growing weed?